As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Especially in combination with constantly evolving geological surveying methods and mineralogical research equipment.

 Also, we should not forget that tanzanite Ca2Al3(SiO4)3(OH) is just a trading name for V-bearing zoisite.
-Zoisite deposits are spread all over the world (Austria, Germany, USA (Tennessee), and Russia).
+Zoisite deposits are spread all over the world (Austria, Germany, the USA (Tennessee), and Russia).

 The same geological conditions needed for tanzanite formation were reported from Kenya, Madagascar, Pakistan, and even East Antarctica.
 So most probably we can expect tanzanite discoveries from the areas listed above.

 TIP: Getting to the rarest gemstones is not easy.
 But what about making your own gemstone at home?
 It is quite easy making a sea glass at home.
-Check out step-by-step guide on how to do it in the article below:
+Check out a step-by-step guide on how to do it in the article below:

 Paraíba tourmaline is another unique gemstone.
 It quickly caught the attention of gem lovers because of its neon-blue to green exclusive color.